cklim83/launch_school/notes/04_ls170_171/06_network_layer.md

 [Back to Top](#section-links)

-## Difference with IPv6
+## IPv6
 - Due to the growing number of internet connected devices, IPv6 was introduced to expand the maxium number of IP addresses from ~4.3 billion in IPv4 to ~340 undecillion (340 billion billion billion billion).
-This is achieved by increasing the number of bits of an IP address from 32-bit to 128-bit (eight 16-bit blocks).
+This is achieved by increasing the number of bits of an IP address from 32-bit to 128-bit, organized into eight 16-bit blocks.
 - IPv6 also has a different header structure and removed error checking (left to linked layer checksum)